 There are various blues, reds, and yellows, like cobalt blue, Prussian blue, lemon yellow, crimson, cadmium red and others.
 These are different versions of the primary colors.
 Keep in mind that painting with oil-based paints is quite different from, for example, painting with acrylic paints.
 Oil paints take much longer to dry than acrylic paints.

 The important thing to remember about primary colors is that each primary creates a different result.
-Each mix of primaries creates a slightly different shade of a secondary or tertiary color.
+Each mix of primaries creates slightly different shades of a secondary or tertiary color.

 Here are a few basic color mixing realities: